shupershuff/Diablo2RLoader/README.md

 2. If you get prompted to change the execution policy so you can run the script, type y and press enter.
    ![image](https://user-images.githubusercontent.com/63577525/234580880-e78df284-edea-4a5e-b4c6-4825f6031b4e.png)
    a) If you instead get a message about "D2Loader.ps1 cannot be loaded because running scripts is disabled on this system" then you will need to perform the following steps:
    b) Open the start menu and type in powershell.
-Open PowerShell.<br>
+Open PowerShell as admin.<br>
    c) Enter the following command: **Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser**<br>
    d) Type in y and press enter to confirm.<br>
    e) Run the D2Loader.ps1 script again.<br>